sergeych/kotyara/readme.md

 ## Latest changes

-### 1.0.3

-Experimenta features:

-- JSON types tries to support both String or JsonObject based on available metadata
-- Enums could be storead as varchar or in in the database, kotyara tries to detect the proper format using driver-provided metadata.
+- support for most simple types, enums as integers or strings
+- improved stability on errors and cancellations in coroutines (asynContext)

 Enhancements